These Are the Counties In the Elizabethtown-Fort Knox, KY Metro Area Where COVID-19 Is Growing the Slowest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The Elizabethtown-Fort Knox, KY, metro area consists of Hardin County, Meade County, and Larue County.
-In the past week, there were an average of 4.5 new coronavirus cases every day per 100,000 Elizabethtown residents, in line with the national figure.
-The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there were an average of 7.7 daily new cases per 100,000 Elizabethtown residents.
+In the past week, there were an average of 3.2 new coronavirus cases every day per 100,000 Elizabethtown residents, less than the national figure.
+The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there were an average of 5.4 daily new cases per 100,000 Elizabethtown residents.

-The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Elizabethtown-Fort Knox metro area, COVID-19 is growing the slowest in Hardin County.
-There were an average of 4.2 new cases per day per 100,000 residents in Hardin County during the past week, the least of the three counties in Elizabethtown with available data.

-Case growth in the Elizabethtown metro area is relatively uniform at the county level.
-In Meade County, for example, there were an average of 5.4 new cases per day per 100,000 residents in the past week -- the most of any county in Elizabethtown yet relatively in line with the case growth rate in Hardin County.
+Case growth in the Elizabethtown metro area varies at the county level.
+In Hardin County, for example, there were an average of 4.4 new cases per day per 100,000 residents in the past week -- the most of any county in Elizabethtown and more than the case growth rate in Meade County.

-While Hardin County has the slowest case growth in the Elizabethtown area, it does not have the lowest incidence of cases overall.
-As of April 7, there were a total of 29,903.2 confirmed cases per 100,000 residents in Hardin County, the third fewest of the three counties in the metro area.
-For comparison, the U.S. has so far reported 24,484.6 cases per 100,000 Americans nationwide.
+Just as Meade County has the slowest case growth in the Elizabethtown area, it also has the lowest incidence of cases overall.
+As of April 13, there were a total of 20,559.2 confirmed cases per 100,000 residents in Meade County, the fewest of the three counties in the metro area.
+For comparison, the U.S. has so far reported 24,542.2 cases per 100,000 Americans nationwide.

-The pandemic has led to the closure of thousands of consumer-facing businesses around the country.
-These changes have led to widespread job loss and record unemployment.
-These changes have led to widespread job loss and record unemployment.
-In Hardin County, unemployment peaked at 18.2% in April 2020.
-As of June 2021, the county's unemployment rate was 5.5%.

 These are all the counties in Kentucky where COVID-19 is slowing (and where it's still getting worse).